Anuvesh07/GuardianLedger/README.md

 - Split a bill?
 Type `85.50/2` and hit enter
 - Multiple items?
 Type `12.99+8.50+5.75`
 - Bought 3 of something?
 Type `15.99*3`
+- Future : will be adding option to scan the recipt

 It calculates instantly.
 No extra steps, no switching apps.